-My long-trusted cinnamon roll recipe holds a surprising secret passed down by resourceful pioneer hands: mashed potatoes.
-While the precise reason our ancestors incorporated this unexpected ingredient remains a delightful mystery, but I’ve long suspected that at our high altitude, mashed potatoes contribute to an exceptionally light and airy texture.
-Whatever the magic, these rolls, I assure you, never disappoint.
-Each bite unveils tender, flaky layers, imbued with a rich buttery flavor and a perfect touch of sweetness, all enveloped in the irresistible aroma of warm cinnamon.
+Her long-trusted cinnamon roll recipe holds a surprising secret passed down by resourceful pioneer hands: mashed potatoes.
+While the precise reason our ancestors incorporated this unexpected ingredient remains a delightful mystery, I’ve long suspected that mashed potatoes contribute to an exceptionally light and airy texture at our high altitude.

 Preparation Time 35 minutes | Baking Time 25–30 minutes | Total Time 10 hours | Yield 2 dozen rolls |